niess/mulder/docs/source/index.rst

    Mulder only simulates the transport of atmospheric muons, taking into account the local features surrounding the fluxmeter.
-Mulder does not simulate muon production by comisc rays.
+Mulder does not simulate muon production by cosmic rays.
 Instead, a reference spectrum of atmospheric muons is used as input, providing the opensky flux, i.e. the flux in the absence of any ground or other obstacles than the Earth atmosphere.